-Freshworks was global from "day one" with our first few customers coming from four different continents.
-Our initial sales came through search-driven online acquisition, powered by robust product-led growth - well before the term 'PLG' became a buzzword.
+Freshworks was global from "day one" with our first several customers coming from four different continents.
+Our initial sales came through search-driven online acquisition, powered by a robust product-led growth motion - well before the term 'PLG' became a buzzword.

-Our customer acquisition strength came then, and still does, today, from a deep understanding of the online buyer: the frontline support/IT agent or sales rep searching online to find a product to solve their problem.
+Our customer acquisition strength came then, and still does today, from a deep understanding of the online buyer: the frontline support/IT agent or sales rep searching online to find a product to solve their problem.
 A product that is intuitive, easy to set up, and easy to use.
 One that is affordable and easy to buy.
 Freshworks' products solved their problem, met their needs, and resonated with SMB companies around the globe.

-Along the way, we saw teams from larger companies come online and buy our products for exactly the same reasons - they loved that our products were intuitive, easy to set up, and easy to use.
+Along the way, we learned that those searching for intuitive products that work out-of-the-box weren't limited to small or growing businesses.
+They also came from larger companies buying our products for the same reasons: they needed products that were intuitive, easy to set up, and easy to use.

-Armed with this conviction, we built an outbound sales team and a partner network to scale from SMB to larger customers with the same core tenets: agility, innovation, and affordability.
-Now we generate a healthy mix of revenue from companies of all sizes.
+When we realized that our products worked well inside mid-market and enterprises, we expanded into an outbound sales and partner led go-to-market motion, scaling from small to medium to large with the same core tenets: low-cost model, agility, innovation, and affordability.
+Today we generate a healthy mix of revenue from companies of all sizes.

-All our products share the original Freshworks product ethos that helped us win our first online buyers:
+Today, all our products share the original Freshworks product ethos that helped us win our first online buyers:

-- · Modern products relevant today and well-positioned for the future - Intuitive, unified, easy-to-use experiences - Fast time to value - Affordable for companies of all sizes
+- Modern products that are relevant today and well-positioned for the future

+- Unified experiences; no siloed tools

+- Intuitive, delightful, easy-to-use experiences

+- · Fast time to value

+- Affordable for companies of all sizes

-Kudumba: Our Heart-led Culture
+Our Heart-led Culture

-In the early days, when we were working hard to take an idea and build our first product, we didn't think about 'culture' or even realize we were building one.
-But we were very clear on recognizing and celebrating the right values and behaviors.
-Because of that, we have a unique and innovative culture at Freshworks.
+We have a unique and innovative culture at Freshworks that I believe is a true differentiator.
+Back in the early days, when we were working hard to take an idea and build our first product, we didn't think about the word 'culture' or even realize we were building one.
+But we were very clear on recognizing and celebrating the right values and behaviors, and encouraging employees to bring their best to work every day.
 From the beginning, I wanted to build a company optimized for employee happiness; we want our employees to have the best experience of their life at Freshworks.
 And for us, the journey will always be more important than the destination.